 Pooling strategy for SOLiD BLM1+ and BLM2+ RNA mixtures with spike-in standards

 Table S1 shows the basic pool 1.5 fold pooling strategy used for BLM1+ and BLM2+.
 The first column is the 3 subpools of ERCC transcripts.
 Each subpool is composed of 32 different ERCCs.
 Within each subpool the log 2 relative abundance of the controls spanned approximately 220.
-The concentrations of each of the ERCC transcipts are shown in the accompanying spreadsheet “NIST Prepared RNA pools from SRM 2374.xlsx”.
+The concentrations of each of the ERCC transcipts are shown in Supporting Information S1 - NIST Prepared RNA pools from SRM 2374.xlsx.

 The BLM pools were mixed using the ratios of Muscle:Liver:Brain shown below and then the ERCC subpools A, B and C were mixed in the same way.
 Brain and Subpool C remains constant in each pool.
 The BLM pools were then spiked with pool 78A or 78B prior to ribodepletion.
 We have empirically determined that adding the spike-in standards at 3 % of total RNA results in approximately 10 % of the sequencing reads mapping to the spike-in standards. .